tehniq3/P10_RGB_32x16/Morphing_Clock_v2a1/readme.txt

-some ugs at 23 to 00
+some issues at transition from 23 to 00